paulboeck/medium-weather-data-collector-java-lambda-rds/README.md

 and Spring Web.
 Given that this Lambda function only runs once per day and that it does not need to be performant at all (i.e. there is no user waiting on a response from this Lambda function), we are not concerned with the long cold-start time caused by using so many Spring libraries.
-The Spring Boot application will be configured to run the Liquibase database migration tool upon startup to ensure that the database schema version is compatible with the version of the Lambda function itself.
+Eventually, the Spring Boot application will be configured to run the Liquibase database migration tool upon startup to ensure that the database schema version is compatible with the version of the Lambda function itself.